 Underneath, there are four seasons, determined by the positions of Orion.
 This is the spring time, and the natural cycle of life on earth starts all over again.

 The messages of Raphael are hidden, but not too obscure and difficult to comprehend, at least in our modern times.
-Of course, if he stated publicly in the 1500’s that the Christian story is a modernized star-lore, he wouldn’t have lived very long.
-And yet, so much works of Renaissance hide similar messages.
+Of course, if he stated publicly in the 1500s that the Christian story is a modernized star-lore, he wouldn’t have lived very long.
+And yet, so many works of Renaissance hide similar messages.
 There were always those who knew.

 And even though these ideas could be considered as heresy or blasphemy, here is the question: If all of the myths and religions tell the same story, using the similar language of symbolism – is it a proof that God does not exist… or that He does?

 1 The heavens declare the glory of God;

 the skies proclaim the work of His hands.

 2 Day after day they pour forth speech;

 night after night they reveal knowledge.